Strong Determinism: Consequences of Strong Determinism

 Option 2: We can understand the relevant counterfactuals for causal modeling and explanation as involving not the universe as a whole but the subsystems of the universe.
-For example, we may construct non-trivial state spaces for the subsystems of the universe.
-One way to do so is by collecting ensembles of the subsystems and use them as the points of the state space for the subsystems.
-A related strategy exists in the Everettian theories where there are many different branches of the multiverse such that counterfactual possibilities can be modeled by variations in the different branches.
-See \cite{wilson2020nature} for a proposal.
+(As \cite[pp.419-20]{pearl2009causality} acknowledges, when you describe the whole universe using interventionist models, causality disappears.
+See also \cite[sect.
+10]{sep-causation-mani}.
+However, there are many identical (or similar) subsystems of the world that in which causality still exists even if it disappears at the universal level.)
+Even though the universe could not have been different, we could have been located in other subsystems of the actual universe.
+Hence, we may construct non-trivial state spaces for the subsystems of the universe, by using ensembles of actual subsystems to represent counterfactual possibilities.
+This is not very different from a related strategy that has been explored in Everettian theories, according to which we can model counterfactual possibilities as variations in different branches of the actual multiverse.
+(See \cite{wilson2020nature} for a proposal.)

 Option 3: We may consider using counterlegals for causal modeling and allow causal variables to range over metaphysically possible but nomologically impossible states.
 This deviates from the usual practice of disallowing counterlegals, as we assume that the causal structure is fixed by the laws of nature.
-This is counter-intuitive, but since strong determinism is relatively new, perhaps some of our presuppositions should be revised.
+The relevant counterlegal possibilities can be mapped to points on phase space, configuration space, Hilbert space, and the like, which possess well-understood structure to ensure that not everything goes.
+(See \cite{tan2017interventions} for a related idea.)